-The globus task wait command polls a task to see if it has completed.
-It waits until the timeout is reached, checking every M seconds (where M is the polling interval).
+This command waits until the timeout is reached, checking every 'M' seconds (where 'M' is the polling interval).

 If the task succeeds by then, it exits with status 0.
 Otherwise, it exits with status 1.